 Commercially adopted automated visual check of products and their packages powered by Computer Vision technologies is becoming increasingly popular.

 As customers unconsciously associate the appearance of a product with its quality, manufacturers are getting more and more concerned with how products look.
 Automated visual systems significantly contribute to packaging and product inspection, identifying defects, functional flaws, or contaminants faster without human involvement.

 One of the many industries that are making active use of Machine Vision is the pharmaceutical industry.
 As a result of implementing CV-based systems, pharma companies are ensured that each unit of their produce meets relevant quality requirements.

-The ability of Machine Vision to distinguish between different characteristics of products makes it a useful tool for objects classification and quality evaluation.
-Machine Vision applications can sort and grade materials by different features, such as size, shape, color, and texture, so that the losses incurred during harvesting, production and marketing can be minimized.
+The ability of Machine Vision to distinguish between different characteristics of products makes it a useful tool for object classification and quality evaluation.
+Machine Vision applications can sort and grade materials by different features, such as size, shape, color, and texture so that the losses incurred during harvesting, production, and marketing can be minimized.

 This system has found its use not only in manufacturing processes, but also for inspection of incoming materials and resources needed for production.
 For instance, A visual system in the food industry can objectively determine the quality of food and agricultural products.
 This application easily identifies blemishes in vegetables and fruits, as well as insect infestation in grains.

 Implementing this CV-based application helps production companies to select high-quality materials for their needs, meeting all manufacturing requirements.

 A highly sensitive automated defect classification powered by the CV technology can contribute a lot to reducing production defects.